TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-In the main page we can found a normal `login` panel.
-Default credentials doesn't work.
+On the main page, we find a standard `login` panel.
+Default credentials don't work.

-By clicking on `"Register"` (top right corner), we access to `/registration` path.
+Clicking on `"Register"` (top right), takes us to the `/registration` page.

 We can create an account: